 With crashes also comes the question of liability, and lawmakers have yet to define who is liable when an autonomous car is involved in an accident.
 There are also serious concerns that the software used to operate autonomous vehicles can be hacked, and automotive companies are working to address cybersecurity risks.

-Car makers are subject to Federal Motor Vehicle Safety Standards, and the NHTSA reports that more work must be done for vehicles to meet those standards.
+Carmakers are subject to Federal Motor Vehicle Safety Standards (FMVSS), and NHTSA reported that more work must be done for vehicles to meet those standards.

 The path toward self-driving cars began with incremental automation features for safety and convenience before the year 2000, with cruise control and antilock brakes.
-After the turn of the millennium, advanced safety features including electronic stability control, blind spot detection and collision and lane shift warnings became available in vehicles.
-Between 2010 and 2016, advanced driver assistance capabilities such as rearview video cameras, automatic emergency brakes and lane centering assistance emerged, according to the NHTSA.
+After the turn of the millennium, advanced safety features, including electronic stability control, blind-spot detection, and collision and lane shift warnings, became available in vehicles.
+Between 2010 and 2016, advanced driver assistance capabilities, such as rearview video cameras, automatic emergency brakes and lane-centering assistance, emerged, according to NHTSA.

-Since 2016, automation has moved toward partial autonomy, with features that help drivers stay in their lane, along with adaptive cruise control technology, and the ability to self-park.
+Since 2016, self-driving cars have moved toward partial autonomy, with features that help drivers stay in their lane, along with ACC technology and the ability to self-park.

 Fully automated vehicles are not publicly available yet and may not be for many years.
-In the U.S., the NHTSA provides federal guidance for introducing automated driving systems onto public roads and as autonomous car technologies advance, so will the department's guidance.
+In the U.S., NHTSA provides federal guidance for introducing ADSes onto public roads and, as autonomous car technologies advance, so will the department's guidance.

 Self-driving cars are not yet legal on most roads.
 In June 2011, Nevada became the first jurisdiction in the world to allow driverless cars to be tested on public roadways; California, Florida, Ohio and Washington, D.C., have followed in the years since.

 The history of driverless cars goes back much further than that.
 Leonardo da Vinci designed the first prototype around 1478.
-Leonardo's car was designed as a self-propelled robot powered by springs, with programmable steering and the ability to run preset courses.
+Da Vinci's car was designed as a self-propelled robot powered by springs, with programmable steering and the ability to run preset courses.